davidewatson/pipeline-library/README.md

   - image: samsung-cnct/my-image        # docker image name.
 DO NOT include the registry name (quay.io part)
     context: your-docker-image-name     # folder containing the Dockerfile under ./rootfs
     chart: your-chart-name              # folder containing the chart files under ./charts
-    value: images.myimage               # YAML path to the value referring to docker image name in your-chart-name values.yaml
+    value: images.myimage               # EITHER: YAML path to the value referring to docker image name in your-chart-name values.yaml, with complete with tag
+    tagValue: images.mytag              # OR: YAML path to the value referring to docker image tag only in your-chart-name values.yaml
 deployments:                            # 'configs' is equivalent to 'deployments'
   - chart: your-chart-name              # folder containing the chart files under ./charts
     release: your-helm-release-name     # name of the helm release for your-chart-name